Coronavirus Impact: Only 33% of Large Events Were Cancelled – Most Were Postponed. How to Track Rescheduled Dates Now and into the COVID-19 Recovery

 It’s also important to note that the recovery commencement and duration will vary by country, potentially very significantly.
 Because so much is in flux at this stage, we are seeing most countries show a marked increase in events in late May but this is probably more to do with the CDC mass gathering advice.
 We urge people to be mindful that more event delays and postponements are likely for at least another three months.
 Because there will be thousands of impactful events being rescheduled or new events, manual tracking is simply impossible.

 When the recovery begins, and demand and events return, we will begin sending out a weekly update of the rate of events that are rescheduled and new dates, as well as some of the highest impact events or clusters of events with new dates our systems have identified that week.
-Sign up here to receive these weekly updates once the recovery begins.

 For example, China, the United States and Germany are all seeing a similar pattern of event dates, although they are likely to have quite different recovery trajectories based on when the virus peaked in each country.